C2FO/fast-csv/documentation/docs/parsing/options.md

 When setting the headers option to a function it will always rename the headers
 :::
 :::caution
-If you specify headers and there are more columns than headers an error **WILL ONLY** be emitted if `strictColumnHandling` is set to `false`
+If you specify headers and there are more columns than headers the following rules will apply
+ * If you have `strictColumnHandling` set to `true` a `data-invalid` event will be emitted and parsing will continue.
+ * If `strictColumnHandling` is not specified an `error` will be emitted and parsing will stop.
+ * If you have set `discardUnmappedColumns` to `true` the extra columns will be dropped.
 :::
 :::warning
 If headers either parsed, provided or transformed are NOT unique, then an error will be emitted and the stream will stop parsing.